 Where to Save My Files

-Where should I save my files when connecting to WVD?
+Where should I save my files when connecting to AVD public cloud?

 1) Google Drive